renjibijoy/DriveTime/README.md

 cd .
 ```

-3) Delete "DriveTime" folder from Desktop and close Terminal when finished using program.
+3) When finished using program, delete "DriveTime" folder from Desktop and close Terminal.